AdguardTeam/KnowledgeBaseDNS/docs/general/dns-providers.md

 ### ByteDance Public DNS

 ByteDance Public DNS is a free alternative DNS service by ByteDance at China.
-The only DNS currently provided by ByteDance supports IPV4, and its DOH, DOT, DOQ and other encrypted DNS services will be launched soon.
+The only DNS currently provided by ByteDance supports IPV4.
+DOH, DOT, DOQ, and other encrypted DNS services will be launched soon.

 | Protocol       | Address                                            |                |
 |----------------|----------------------------------------------------|----------------|